mcgid/chessclock/README.md

 This is *chessclock*.
 You can clone it and build it and install it and run it and use it, but that's not why it's here.

-It is here to be an object lesson in building an iOS app with a non-standard interface.
+It is here to be an exploration in building an iOS app with a non-standard interface.

 This README explains the design and construction of *chessclock*, starting with why you would want a clock for your chess.